 How tee times and lodging actually work

-- 1Book Edgewood well in advanceThe most in-demand summer tee times, especially morning slots on weekends in July and August, book weeks out; reserve as soon as possible after confirming travel dates.
+- 1Book Edgewood well in advanceThe most in-demand summer tee times, especially morning slots on weekends in July and August, book weeks out; Reserve as soon as possible after confirming travel dates.

-- 2American Century Championship datesJuly tee-time availability at Edgewood is limited the week of the celebrity tournament; plan around the tournament schedule.
+- 2American Century Championship datesJuly tee-time availability at Edgewood is limited the week of the celebrity tournament; Plan around the tournament schedule.

-- 3Altitude tee time strategyMorning tee times at 6,200 feet protect the best conditions and your best energy; afternoon heat and afternoon storms make later times riskier.
+- 3Altitude tee time strategyMorning tee times at 6,200 feet protect the best conditions and your best energy; Afternoon heat and afternoon storms make later times riskier.

-- 4North and South Lake driving timeEdgewood to Old Greenwood is 45 minutes; don't plan back-to-back tee times that require driving between properties without buffer.
+- 4North and South Lake driving timeEdgewood to Old Greenwood is 45 minutes; Don't plan back-to-back tee times that require driving between properties without buffer.

 - 5Old Greenwood and Gray's Crossing book separatelyBoth are independent properties with their own booking systems; Edgewood does not manage their tee sheets.